 Early-stage innovators working to commercialize global health technologies face unique challenges when it comes to discovering and overcoming barriers to entry in emerging markets.
 For instance, each country has its own complexities when it comes to distribution, production, sales, regulations – even political and cultural nuances.
 And it goes without saying that understanding specific resource limitations and challenges when developing a product for emerging economies is critical.

-Early-stage innovators boost their chances of success when they find ways to get first-hand exposure to how potential stakeholders and customers might interact with an innovation.
+Early-stage innovators boost their chances of success when they find ways to get first-hand exposure to how potential collaborators and customers might interact with an innovation.
 It also helps to receive guidance from local partners when it comes to navigating the complicated process of entering a new global market.

 Take Xcelerator participant and E-Team grantee, Ibrahim Mohedas of SubQ Assist.
 The team initially dedicated much of their time and resources to fine tuning the design while at the University of Michigan.
 They were convinced their assistive medical device would make it easier and safer for healthcare workers in low-resource settings to administer contraceptive implants.
 However, they didn’t dedicate much time thinking about the market and trying to validate customer demand.
 Essentially, they were working in isolation.